 Since MECH 2 classes begin one week before the official start of Term 1 at UBC you need to make special arrangements with UBC Housing for early arrival.
 Please refer to the UBC Housing website for complete information.

 - The machining portion of MECH 220 requires personal protective equipment.
-In particular, you will need steel-toed boots, safety glasses, and coveralls when working in the Machine Shop.
+In particular, you will need steel-toed boots and safety glasses when working in the Machine Shop.
 Safety glasses are also required while using the Instrumentation Lab.
 You can purchase these items at local retailers, such as Marks Work Warehouse or most department stores.

 - Please ensure you have a valid email address entered on the UBC system.
 To do this, log on to the UBC Student Services Website and then select “Email Change” under the Personal Information section on the left menu.
 Some important MECH 2 broadcast messages will be sent by email so you should check your email regularly.

 Important announcements will also be posted under announcements on this site.

 - Please ensure you have a valid Campus-Wide Login (CWL).
 Canvas is used extensively in MECH 2 and you will need your CWL to access Canvas.
 For further information about setting up your CWL, please see the CWL Site.

 MECH 2 classes start the Monday before Labour Day, just over a week before most UBC classes.
 In 2019, classes will start on Monday, August 26.
 Please review the First Day FAQ for details on what to expect and how to prepare.

 Yes!
 We will hit the ground running.
 MECH 2 instruction begins on the first day and you will also receive important information about MECH 2 as well as what you will be doing in your MECH 220 project.
 There will also be a Review Quiz (see below) that afternoon.
 Finally, the first day will be a chance to meet your classmates as well as the MECH 2 team of instructors and TAs.